12 Jobs for a Geography Degree

 3. Photogrammetrist

 Like cartographers, photogrammetrists are mapmakers.
 The two professions share many similarities, though photogrammists specialize in the use of photography to survey and map areas.
 Like cartographers, photogrammetrists are employed in a variety of industries where accurate and detailed information about areas of land are required.
 Photogrammetrists are often involved in planning geodetic land surveys — surveys that take into account the shape, size and curvature of the earth — using satellites and aerial cameras.
 Using technologies like LIDAR (light imaging detection and radiation), which uses lasers attached to cars and planes to create detailed topographical maps, they compile accurate spatial data about an area of land.
 They used all this information to create detailed photographic maps.
 They may use GIS technologies to layer additional information atop these maps.
-Typically, photogrammists must have a bachelor’s degree.
+Typically, photogrammists must have a bachelor’s geography degree.

 Median annual wage: $63,990